Skip to content

 Secure an API with Role-Based Access Control

-Role-based access control is a flexible and scalable approach to manage access to API resources.
-In this approach, each user or group is assigned a specific role that determines the permission granted to perform operations on an API resource.
+Role-based access control (RBAC) is a flexible and scalable approach to manage access to API resources.
+In this approach, each user or group is assigned a specific role that determines the permissions granted to perform operations on an API resource.

-This tutorial explains how to implement role-based access control using Choreo and Asgardeo.
+This tutorial explains how to implement RBAC using Choreo and Asgardeo.
 It includes a real-world scenario with instructions to create and publish an API proxy component in Choreo and apply role-based access control.

 Scenario